The Ultimate Salkantay Trek Packing List: What to Take (and What to Leave Behind)

 1 x casual / sleeping outfit – pyjamas or some tracksuit pants and t-shirt to both sleep in and wear around camp in the evening (get out of those other sweaty clothes!)

 1 x outfit for Machu Picchu – wondering what to wear to Machu Picchu when you finally make it there?
 Some people bring along a special outfit to wear at Machu Picchu (gotta look good in those photos!) but I just wore one of the pants/t-shirts I mentioned above.
-I wore one outfit the whole hike (washing it at night time) so that I had a fresh pair of pants and a top for Machu Picchu.
-You definitely want something clean to put on after the glorious shower in Aguas Calientes on your final night
+I wore one outfit the whole hike (washing it at night time and letting it dry overnight) so that I had a fresh pair of pants and a top for Machu Picchu.
+You definitely want something clean to put on after the glorious shower in Aguas Calientes on your final night!

 2 x sports bras